Gilles Boyer: Political career

 In addition to his committee assignments, Boyer is part of the MEPs Against Cancer group.

 In May 2022, Boyer – together with Stéphane Séjourné for Renaissance and Patrick Mignola for the Democratic Movement (MoDem) – negotiated the agreement leading to the creation of Ensemble, a coalition of the parties forming the presidential majority, including on the financial distribution between them.

+In 2026, Boyer joined the leadership team for Édouard Philippe’s 2027 presidential campaign, alongside Marie Guévenoux and Christophe Béchu.